pietroalbini/crater-tree/README.md

 $ cargo run --release -- EXPERIMENT_NAME
 ```

-You can save each experiment's `config.json` and `results.json` in a
+The experiments' `config.json` and `results.json` will be saved in a `cache`
-subdirectory with its name to save download time.
+subdirectory to save download time in later runs.

 The tool is not optimized in any way, and will take some time to output the
 graph.